snalahi/Ask-Questions-to-Make-Data-Driven-Decisions/README.md

 A scope of work or SOW is an agreed-upon outline of the work you're going to perform on a project.

+Context is the condition in which something exists or happens.

+W / H questions are so important regarding the context of the data.

+#### A data analyst asks who, what, when, where, why, and how in order to put information into context.

+Formulas are created by the user, whereas functions are preset commands in spreadsheets.

+Stakeholders are people that have invested time, interest, and resources into the projects that you'll be working on as a data analyst.

+Turnover rate is the rate at which employees leave a company.

+Project managers are in charge of planning and executing a project.
+Part of the project manager's job is keeping the project on track and overseeing the progress of the entire team.

+## There are three things you can focus on that will help you stay on task:
+#### 1. Who are the primary and secondary stakeholders?
+#### 2. Two who is managing the data?
+#### 3. Where can you go for help?